How do I apply for a summer associate position?

 Are summer associates assigned to specific practice areas during the summer?

 Fried Frank's New York office does not have a formal rotation system.
 Subject to availability, summer associates are allowed to work on assignments from as many departments/practice groups as they like.
 They can also focus on only one or two departments/practice areas if they have very well developed ideas about the kind of legal work they want to do.
 This flexible approach to assignments allows summer associates to play a significant role in deciding what type of work they do while in the summer program.

 How do summer associates receive their work assignments?

-The distribution of summer associate assignments is coordinated through the Attorney Recruitment and Development Department.
+The distribution of summer associate assignments is coordinated through the Attorney Recruitment Department with a dedicated department member serving as the Work Assignment Coordinator.
 All of the summer associate assignments are managed in a centralized database and are distributed to each summer associate based on his or her practice area preference.